 - That the defendant was legally at fault in making the statement, and

 - That the plaintiff thereby suffered harm.
-A defamatory statements is one which tends to expose a person to public scorn, hatred, contempt or ridicule, thereby discouraging others in the community from having a good opinion of, or associating with, that person..
+A defamatory statement is one which tends to expose a person to public scorn, hatred, contempt or ridicule, thereby discouraging others in the community from having a good opinion of, or associating with, that person..

 Explanation of Elements: